TimothyJin26/TimothyJin26/README.md

-## Hi, I'm Timothy!
+<h1 align="center">Hi, I'm Timothy!</h1>

-I am a 3rd Year Computer Science student at UBC.
-I'm passionate about developing websites and apps that are intuitive, widely beneficial, and pleasing to the eye!
+<p align="center">I am a 3rd Year Computer Science student at UBC.
+I'm passionate about developing websites and apps that are intuitive, widely beneficial, and pleasing to the eye!</p>

 ![](https://komarev.com/ghpvc/?username=TimothyJin26)